alnkesq/AppViewLite/docs/Configuration.md

 * `APPVIEWLITE_ADMINISTRATIVE_DIDS`: List of DIDs that, when logged in, can perform privileged operations.
 Defaults to none.
 You can use `*` for local development.
 * `APPVIEWLITE_CONFIGURATION`: Path to an env file that will be loaded into the environment at startup.
 Prior environment variables take the precendence.
 * `APPVIEWLITE_ALLOW_NEW_DATABASE`: Allows AppViewLite to start a new database / empty checkpoint, if no `checkpoints/*.pb` files exist.
 Defaults to `0`.
 This is a safer default than `1`, because if no checkpoints were found for whatever reason, AppViewLite would otherwise start from scratch, and it would soon garbage collect all your previous data slices.
+* `APPVIEWLITE_QUICK_REVERSE_BACKFILL_INSTANCE`: An appview that can be used to quickly bootstrap the list of followers of a user without first downloading the whole network.
+Defaults to `https://public.api.bsky.app`, can be disabled with `-`

 ## Storage (low level configuration)
 * `APPVIEWLITE_USE_READONLY_REPLICA`: If enabled, most requests will be served from a readonly snapshot of the database (so that we don't have to wait for any current write lock to complete).
 Defaults to `1`.